TOOP4EU/toop-commander/README.md

 All the commands can be auto completed with `tab`.
 Also the commands `cat`, `send-d..` support file name completion with `tab`.
 Pressing `tab` multiple times will allow traversal between options.

+#### A note on files/classpath resources

+The files that are used by toop-commander are first tried in the current directory, if they don't exist, then they are looked up from the classpath.
+For example the command `send-dc-request -f data/request/TOOPRequest.xml` will first check if the file `data/request/TOOPRequest.xml` exists and load it.
+If it doesn't exist then it will try the classpath resource `/data/request/TOOPRequest.xml`.

 ## Sending an existing dc request to the toop-connector

-In the command line interface type `send-dc-request FILE_NAME` , where `FILE_NAME` points to an absolute or relative toop request xml or ASiC file.
+In the command line interface type `send-dc-request FILE_NAME` , where `FILE_NAME` points to TOOPRequest.xml or ASiC file .

 example:
 ```